pedroiralmeida/ist-iaed-proj/tests/README.md

-# Tests for the 2nd IAED Project
+# Tests

-This directory contains some community and the public tests for the second IAED project.
+This directory contains some tests for the project.

 Automatically test with the script:
 ```